-- Hong Kong Stock Exchange trading fee of 0.005% of the consideration of the transaction, charged to each of the buyer and seller; - SFC transaction levy of 0.0027% of the consideration of the transaction, charged to each of the buyer and seller: - FRC transaction levy of 0.00015% of the consideration of the transaction, charged to each of the buyer and seller; - trading tariff of HK\$0.50 on each and every purchase or sale transaction.
-The decision on whether or not to pass the trading tariff onto investors is at the discretion of brokers; - transfer deed stamp duty of HK\$5.00 per transfer deed (if applicable), payable by the seller; - ad valorem stamp duty at a total rate of 0.2% of the value of the transaction, with 0.1% payable by each of the buyer and the seller; - stock settlement fee, which is currently 0.002% of the gross transaction value, subject to a minimum fee of HK\$2.00 and a maximum fee of HK\$100.00 per side per trade; - brokerage commission, which is freely negotiable with the broker (other than brokerage commissions for IPO transactions which are currently set at 1% of the subscription or purchase price and will be payable by the person subscribing for or purchasing the securities); and - charge by the Hong Kong Share Registrar between HK\$2.50 to HK\$20, depending on the speed of service (or such higher fee as may from time to time be permitted under the Hong Kong listing rules), for each transfer of ordinary shares from one registered owner to another, each share certificate canceled or issued by it and any applicable fee as stated in the share transfer forms used in Hong Kong.
+- Hong Kong Stock Exchange trading fee of 0.005% of the consideration of the transaction, charged to each of the buyer and seller; - SFC transaction levy of 0.0027% of the consideration of the transaction, charged to each of the buyer and seller; - FRC transaction levy of 0.00015% of the consideration of the transaction, charged to each of the buyer and seller; - trading tariff of HK\$0.50 on each and every purchase or sale transaction.
+The decision on whether or not to pass the trading tariff onto investors is at the discretion of brokers; - transfer deed stamp duty of HK\$5.00 per transfer deed (if applicable), payable by the seller; - ad valorem stamp duty at a total rate of 0.2% of the value of the transaction, with 0.1% payable by each of the buyer and the seller; - stock settlement fee, which is currently 0.002% of the gross transaction value, subject to a minimum fee of HK\$2.00 and a maximum fee of HK\$100.00 per side per trade; - brokerage commission, which is freely negotiable with the broker (other than brokerage commissions for IPO transactions which are currently set at 1% of the subscription or purchase price and will be payable by the person subscribing for or purchasing the securities); and - charge of HK\$2.50 by the Hong Kong share registrar, for each transfer of ordinary shares from one registered owner to another, each share certificate canceled or issued by it and any applicable fee as stated in the share transfer forms used in Hong Kong.

 Investors must settle their trades executed on the HKEx through their brokers directly or through custodians.
 For an investor who has deposited his/her ordinary shares in his/her stock account or in his/her designated CCASS Participant's stock account maintained with CCASS, settlement will be effected in CCASS in accordance with the General Rules of CCASS and CCASS Operational Procedures in effect from time to time.
-For an investor who holds the physical certificates, settlement certificates and the duly executed transfer forms must be delivered to his/her broker or custodian before the settlement date.
+For an investor who holds the physical certificates, settlement certificates and the duly executed transfer forms must be delivered to his/her or custodian before the settlement date.